imacc7x/git-demo/README.md

 # git-demo
 Jeongyeon

-code from git.
+edit code from git.

-this is miz.
+my name is miz.